Chickenpox And Shingles - Including Symptoms Treatment And Prevention

 Image courtesy Prof. David Gordon, Flinders Medical Centre, Adelaide, South Australia.

 Chickenpox and shingles have a typical appearance and are usually diagnosed by clinical presentation.
+This can be confirmed by a swab test of the rash detecting the varicella-zoster virus.
 A blood test can detect if someone has protection from chickenpox infection in the past, but the test may not be helpful in determining if there is adequate immunity to varicella-zoster virus following vaccination.

 (time between becoming infected and developing symptoms)

 For chickenpox, 10 to 21 days, commonly 14 to 16 days, but may vary in people whose immune system is suppressed.

 (time during which an infected person can infect others)

 For chickenpox, from 2 days before the rash appears until at least 5 days after the rash first appears and all blisters have crusted over.

 For shingles, a person is infectious from when the rash appears until all blisters have dried up.

 Specific antiviral treatment for both chickenpox and shingles is available.
 Treatment is usually only given to those with severe disease or at risk of severe disease.
 To be effective, treatment must be commenced early, usually within 24 hours of onset of the rash.